DMTF/spdm-emu/spdm_emu/spdm_device_verifier_tool/readme.md

    * Evaluate on "The Rego Playground" portal

-   Evaluate hash in TCG event log or FSP binary with hash in RIM on "The Rego Playground" portal:
+   Evaluate hash in SPDM measurement binary with hash in SPDM device RIM on "The Rego Playground" portal:

    ```
    Open https://play.openpolicyagent.org/